Hello everyone! 🙂

 The story all takes place inside this apartment complex as Cleveland helps Story the water lady to get back to her own home Blue World after she sees a certain writer person to give him an important message.
 Cleveland has to protect Story from the vicious-like Scrunt that is attacking her.

 Throughout the film there are a lot of odd moments that don’t make sense and are easily laughable.
 This includes the scene where Cleveland carries Story in her semi-naked form and they scream running away from something that isn’t there.
 I could have confused the swimming pool as a threat.

 There’s also this odd scene where a little boy – Noah Gray-Cabey as Joey – is predicting the future of an ancient civilization by looking at some cereal boxes.
-Seriously, how can you not laugh out loud at all?
-It’s also nonsensical since it’s never explained how Joey can see the future through cereal boxes.
+Seriously, how could you not laugh out loud at that?
+It’s also nonsensical, since it’s never explained how Joey can see the future through cereal boxes.

 The performances of the cast are decent in this movie.
 Whilst I got slightly annoyed by Paul Giamatti as Cleveland’s stutters, I found his backstory as a character with his family interesting.
 Bryce Dallas Howard is good, although I wonder why she couldn’t speak openly to tell Cleveland what she wants.

 The cast also includes Bob Balaban as Harry Farber the movie critic; Jeffrey Wright as Mr. Dury, Joey’s father, who loves crossword puzzles; Sarita Choudhury as Anna Ran; Freddy Rodrigeuz as Reggie; Bill Irwin as Mr. Leeds; Jared Harris as Goatie Smoker and Cindy Cheung as Young-Soon Choi.